dokku/dokku.github.io/_posts/2020-04-08-comparing-buildpack-v3-to-herokuish.md

 ### Building apps

 The app we'll be playing with is the [node-js-getting-started](https://github.com/heroku/node-js-getting-started) app by Heroku.
-You can play around with your own app to see the results; also Python is currently supported with both builders as well as the `gliderlabs/herokuish` project.
+You can play around with your own app to see the results; also NodeJs is currently supported with both builders as well as the `gliderlabs/herokuish` project.

 #### With CNB